On the typical and atypical solutions to the Kuramoto equations: Notation and preliminaries

 \subsection{Power flow equations}

-The \emph{PV-type power flow system} is one important variation of the Kuramoto system.
+The \emph{PV power flow system} is one important variation of the Kuramoto system.
 In it, the graph $G$ models an electric power network where $\nodes(G) = \{ 0, \ldots, n \}$ represent buses in the power network.
-An edge $\{i,j\} \in \edges(G)$, representing the connection between buses $i$ and $j$, has a known complex admittance $b_{ij}' + \imag g_{ij}'$.
+An edge $\{i,j\} \in \edges(G)$, representing the connection between buses $i$ and $j$, has a known complex admittance $g_{ij}' + \imag b_{ij}'$.
 For each bus $i$, the relationship between its complex power injection $P_i + \imag Q_i$ and the complex voltages is captured by the nonlinear equations

-where $V_i$ and $\theta_i$ are the magnitude and the phase angle of the complex voltage at bus $i$.
-We fix bus $0$ to be the \emph{slack bus}, meaning $\theta_0 = 0$.
-Equations \eqref{trigpfeqs1}-\eqref{trigpfeqs2} are the \emph{power flow equations}.
+where $|V_i|$ is the voltage magnitude at bus $i$ and $\theta_i$ is its phase angle.
+We fix bus $0$ to be the \emph{slack bus} with $\theta_0 = 0$.
+For a complete treatment of the derivation of the power flow equations see \cite{grainger1994power}.

-The case where $Q_i$ and $\theta_i$ are unknown while $P_i$ and $|V_i|$ are known constants are called PV nodes and they model typical generator buses.
-As above, through the change of variables $x_i = e^{\imag \theta_i}$ we get the \emph{PV-type algebraic power flow equations}
+A node $i$ is a \emph{PV node} when $Q_i$ and $\theta_i$ are unknown while $P_i$ and $|V_i|$ are known and it models a generator bus.
+As above, with $x_i = e^{\imag \theta_i}$ we get the \term{PV algebraic power flow equations}